awsdocs/amazon-sagemaker-developer-guide/doc_source/search.md

 Developing a machine learning model typically requires extensive experimenting with different datasets, algorithms, and hyperparameter values\.
 To manage up to thousands of machine learning model experiments, use Amazon SageMaker's search capabilities\.

-You can use Amazon SageMaker search to:
+You can use SageMaker search to:
 + Organize, find, and evaluate training jobs using properties, hyperparameters, performance metrics, or any metadata\.
 + Find the best performing model by reviewing training job and model metrics, such as training loss or validation accuracy\.
 + Trace a model's lineage to the training job and its related resources, such as the training datasets\.

-You can organize, find, and evaluate training jobs and models using the Amazon SageMaker console or the API\.
+This topic covers searching from the SageMaker console and the SageMaker API\.
+For information on searching in Amazon SageMaker Studio, see [Compare and Evaluate Trials](studio-leaderboard.md)\.

 **Topics**
 + [Sample Notebooks for Managing ML Experiments](#search-sample-notebooks)